-(4) The courses which were taken by the student in the major and/or double major program may be counted toward the minor program by recommendation of the department offering the minor program and approval of the concerned administrative board.
+(4) The courses which were taken by the student in the major and/or minor program may be counted toward the double major program by recommendation of the department offering the double major program and approval of the concerned administrative board.
 The following procedures are involved in counting courses:

 a) An adjustment form is made out.

 b) Of the courses that were taken or those that were exempted from in the major and/or double major program, the ones to be counted toward the minor program are indicated on the adjustment form.

 c) The courses counted toward the minor program are included in the calculation of the student’s Grade Point Average in that program.